Poxel (OTCMKTS:PXXLF) Downgraded by Zacks Investment Research to Hold

-Poxel (OTCMKTS:PXXLF) was downgraded by Zacks Investment Research from a “buy” rating to a “hold” rating in a report issued on Tuesday, Zacks.com reports.
+Poxel (OTCMKTS:PXXLF) was downgraded by Zacks Investment Research from a “buy” rating to a “hold” rating in a report released on Wednesday, Zacks.com reports.

 According to Zacks, “Poxel SA is a biopharmaceutical company.
 It offers drugs for metabolic diseases such as diabetes and related metabolic disorders.
 The company’s product pipeline consists of Imeglimin, PXL770 and PXL007 which are in clinical trial stage.
 Poxel SA is headquartered in Lyon, France. “